stuartsierra/lazytest/README.md

 ==========

 A Test Case is a collection of assertions about one or more values.
-Create a Test Case with deftest:
+Create a Test Case with `deftest`:

     (deftest addition [a 1, b 2]
       (integer? a)
       (integer? b)
       (integer? (+ a b)))

-The deftest macro takes a vector of bindings, like "let".
-Each expression in the body of the deftest is an assertion about the values of those bindings.
+The deftest macro takes a vector of bindings, like `let`.
+Each expression in the body of the `deftest` is an assertion about the values of those bindings.

 Test Cases can be called like functions, with no arguments.
 They return a result object.
-Use the success? function to find out if the test passed:
+Use the `success?` function to find out if the test passed:

     (success? (addition))
     ;;=> true

 A Context is a function that supplies values to a Test Case.
-Contexts are created with defcontext:
+Contexts are created with `defcontext`:

     (defcontext random-int []
       (rand-int Integer/MAX_VALUE))